zspencer/www.zeespencer.com/drafts/_posts/2012-11-24-applying-heuristic-analysis-to-code.markdown

 ---
+title: Applying Heuristic Analysis to Test Code
 layout: article
-title: Applying Heuristic Analysis to Test Code
-tags: [usability, code, draft]
+tags: [design, code, draft]
 ---

 When talking about code, we like to toss around words like "expressive" or